 What to do

-Draw the hopscotch pattern on the floor and then write numbers and different shapes.
+Draw the hopscotch pattern on the floor and write numbers and shapes.
 Now, ask your kid to jump on a number and follow the directions.

 15. Learn with Snowballs

-The last in our list of math activities for kindergarten is learning with snowballs!
+The last in our kindergarten math activities list is learning with snowballs!
 This activity can be performed by the kid alone.
 Alternatively, you can also organize it as a friendly match.
 The major aim of this math activity is to improve your child’s counting and motor skills.

 What you’ll need